L2b2n/GridSolanaMeme/README.md

 Download:

 Windows: Download the .exe file and run it.
-Linux: Download the bot file and make it executable:chmod +x Gridstart.js
+Linux: Download the bot file and make it executable:chmod +x gridbot